 Biological & Physical Sciences

 A science degree from Fontbonne offers students a core curriculum of basic biology, chemistry, and physics that provides a foundation in science.
 Our degree program is flexible; students choose electives from broad categories to fit their interests.
-Choose from the links in the box to the left to further explore the program options.

 We are proud and happy to offer small classes and labs, which give students a chance to get to know their professors and classmates.
 Our faculty are available to help when you need it, and we have an active student organization.